 4-H volunteer leaders are the core group of every successful 4-H program!
 As a 4-H volunteer leader, you play a key role in helping young people grow as individuals, acquire new knowledge and skills, and become active members of their communities.
 You will gain personal satisfaction and pride in knowing you have contributed significantly to the personal development of youth.

-- A completed application form begins your volunteer leadership journey.
+- A completed application packet begins your volunteer leadership journey.
 All three references will be checked (so please provide complete contact information) and cannot be family members/relatives or others who live with you.
-(This link when clicked will print both the application and background check forms.)
+(This link when clicked will print just the application.)

 - A criminal background check is conducted by the Oregon State University Human Resources Department, in cooperation with the Oregon State Police.
 Please note: include a copy of your photo ID with your release and mail the form to the address at the bottom of the form, not the extension office.